koproductions-code/ha-groheblue/README.md

 This is a HomeAssistant integration to interact with Grohe Blue Home devices.
 It is fairly new but functional.
 If you encounter any bugs, feel free to create an issue.

+## :bangbang: This integration will soon be archived :bangbang:
+Together with [@Flo-Schilli](https://github.com/Flo-Schilli) I developed an integration implementing all Grohe Smarthome devices, which has more features, cosmetic optimizations and is more stable.

+Going forward, this integration won't recieve any updates and may break in the future.
+I suggest switching to the new integration to avoid any future problems.
+It can be found [here](https://github.com/Flo-Schilli/ha-grohe_smarthome).
+If you install the new integration, make sure to remove this one from your
+Home Assistant setup to avoid potential conflicts.

 ## Disclaimer
 I am not affiliated with Grohe or the Grohe app in any way.
 The integration is based on the python-package called "groheblue", which is based on the undocumented Grohe-API.
 If Grohe decides to change the API in any way, this could break the integration.
 Even tough I tested this integration with my device for several weeks without any malfunction, I am not liable for any potential issues, malfunctions, or damages arising from using this integration.
 Use at your own risk!